crosstheages/public-data/patch-notes.md

 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.15.5333 Patch

+`2023-07-12 08:00 UTC`

+### Changes

+- Balance
+  - SA Field Influence: We reverted the change we made in the previous patch to the Field SA as it was too strong in combination with the field cost changes.
+We went back to the previous version of the SA with adjusted values.
+    - Full text: As long as you control your Leader on the board, empower your field cards by +40 power and weaken opponent's field cards by -30 power.
+  - SA Power Mirror: Power mirror is also a SA that we feel is too strong at the start of this era.
+We are changing it so it can only copy the power of the cards that you own (cards that are in your deck at the start of the duel) on the board.
+    - Full text: When played, your Leader copies the nominal power of the most powerful card you own on the board.
+    - Note: Own and Control are important notions that we want to normalize for the wording in the game.
+"Own" is cards that are yours at the start of the duel, and "Control" are cards that are currently under your control on the board.
+This notion is shown for each card on the board when you show the details of a card (long press or right click on a card).
+  - Normal mode rewards: Now that rotation cards are disabled in ranked mode, we feel the normal mode rewards were a bit lackluster for new players as they don't have the choice to play in ranked mode at first.
+We changed the normal mode rewards so that ranked game rewards are only 33% better than normal mode rewards.
+Additionally, we wanted to give a new bonus to the event insignia : If you have bought the insignia for the current event, normal duels will now award you with 100% of the event experience you would gain in a ranked duel.
+- EthCC Chest
+  - Celebrating our EthCC event participation, we will release a special chest containing 3 cosmetics and a new shard starting `2023-07-17 08:00 UTC`.
+  - Mint Passes owners will receive some shards for free (same quantity as ruby shards) starting `2023-07-17 08:00 UTC`.
+  - You need to combine 20 shards to receive the exclusive Kraken card.
+Shards are mintable for 0.5$ each.
+Shards can be combined starting `2023-07-20 08:00 UTC`
+  - You cannot mix digital and NFT shards.
+  - You can obtain from 1 to 3 shards in each chest.

+### Fixes

+- UI
+  - Fixed a few issues in the Inventory section regarding relics.

 ## 0.15.5306 Hotfix #1

 `2023-06-28 08:00 UTC`